 (photo credit: Weitao Wu @wu.made)

-Chen's works were recently shown at the Beijing Exhibition Center in China, Erie Art Museum, Pennsylvania, Yiwei Gallery, Los Angeles and Distillery Gallery in Boston.
-She won the “Best in Show” prize at Main Street Arts (NY) and has shown works at Abigail Ogilvy Gallery (MA), Morgan Lehman Gallery (NY), School of Visual Arts (NY), Fowler-Kellogg Art Center (NY), Piano Craft Gallery (MA) and so on.
-She was an artist-in-resident with full awards at Soaring Gardens, PA, and Chautauqua Institution, NY in 2022.
-She holds MFA Painting from Boston University with Merit Scholarship & Social Impact award and BFA dual degree in Painting & Studio for Interrelated Media from Massachusetts College of Art & Design with Presidential Scholarship & George Nick Prize.
+Chen recently held a solo exhibition at Zhejiang Saili Art Museum, Hangzhou; they also showed works at A Space Gallery, Brooklyn, the Bridge Arts Foundation, Los Angeles, Soul Arts Center, Beijing, and Soil Gallery, Seattle in 2024.
+Chen won the “Best in Show” prize at Main Street Arts (NY) and had a solo show at the Distillery Gallery Boston.
+Chen has also shown works at Erie Art Museum (PA), Abigail Ogilvy Gallery (MA), Morgan Lehman Gallery (NY), Yiwei Gallery(CA), School of Visual Arts (NY), Fowler-Kellogg Art Center (NY), Piano Craft Gallery (MA), and so on.
+Chen was an artist-in-resident with full awards at Soaring Gardens (PA), and Chautauqua Institution (NY) in 2022.
+Chen holds MFA in Painting from Boston University with the Merit Scholarship & Social Impact award and BFA dual degree in Painting & Studio for Interrelated Media from Massachusetts College of Art & Design with the Presidential Scholarship & George Nick Prize.